zammad/zammad/doc/developer_manual/standards/how-to-handle-localization.md

 If changes to translatable strings are made during the development process, developers can just run the following to re-extract the strings to the catalog file:

-`rails generate translation_catalog`
+`rails generate zammad:translation_catalog`

 This will update the `i18n/zammad.pot` file in Zammad.
 To do this for an existing addon module, call

-`rails generate translation_catalog --addon-path /path/to/addon`
+`rails generate zammad:translation_catalog --addon-path /path/to/addon`

 ### Testing Translation Changes from Weblate